Alvin Anthons

 Alvin Anthons (born 4 December 1976 in Kuala Lumpur) is an entertainer, TV show host, recording artist, singer, radio DJ and actor.
 Of Malaysian Indian descent, Anthons sings in Malay and English.
 He is known for his work in television as a host of Let's Talk and as the host of late-night talk show 'The Nite Nite Show with Alvin Anthons'.

 In September 2013, he released his self-titled debut album, which features eight tracks produced by Ajai.
 The album also includes collaborations with Syko G and features Daly Filsuf of Singapore.
 It also contains a special recording of "Menjelang Hari Raya", once made popular by DJ Dave.

-In June 2020, Anthons is the host of a late-night talk show called 'The Nite Nite Show with Alvin Anthons'.
-'The Nite Nite Show with Alvin Anthons' is a Malaysian late-night talk show that is broadcast live twice weekly on Instagram amidst a studio set and a live DJ, featuring special guests that come on live via Instagram remotely and talk about the trending issues and participate in unique game segments, tailor-made for each guest.
+In June 2020, Anthons is the host of a late-night talk show called The Nite Nite Show with Alvin Anthons.
+The Nite Nite Show with Alvin Anthons is a Malaysian late-night talk show that is broadcast live twice weekly on Instagram amidst a studio set and a live DJ, featuring special guests that come on live via Instagram remotely and talk about the trending issues and participate in unique game segments, tailor-made for each guest.
 The Nite Nite Show with Alvin Anthons, earned a National Record verified by Malaysia Book of Records for the First Instagram Live Broadcasting Talk Show.

 Career

 Overview

-Alvin Anthons began his journey into show business at an age of 19, where he hosted his first dinner show.
-Since then, he carried on hosting dinner shows and eventually established his own Event Management company, Mainstream Entertainment (M) Sdn Bhd.
-He is an active International Performing Entertainer / Professional Emcee, Television & Talk Show Host, Speaker and Recording Artist.
-As an accomplished presenter, awards host and broadcaster, Alvin has presented Live Shows and Live Events around the globe.
-Allowing his passion to pave the way for his journey, Alvin also dabbles as an Actor, Radio Announcer, Model, TVC and Voice-over talent.
+Alvin Anthons began his journey into show business at the age of 19, when he hosted his first dinner show.
+Since then, he has continued hosting dinner shows and eventually established his own event management company, Mainstream Entertainment (M) Sdn Bhd.
+He is an active international performing entertainer / professional emcee, television & talk show host, speaker and recording artist.
+As a presenter, awards host and broadcaster, Alvin has presented live shows and live events around the globe.
+Alvin also dabbles as an actor, radio announcer, model, TVC and voice-over talent.